-Blue Planet II this week focuses on ‘Coral Reefs’ (12.11.17), undersea mega-cities that flourish with life.
+Blue Planet II's episode ‘Coral Reefs’ focuses on the undersea mega-cities that flourish with life.

-It’s thought that reefs cover less than a tenth of the ocean’s surface, yet they are home to around a quarter of all known marine species – and new sea creatures are being discovered daily.
+It’s thought that reefs cover less than a tenth of the ocean bed’s surface, yet they are home to around a quarter of all known marine species – and new sea creatures are being discovered daily.

 Closely related to jellyfish and anemones, coral can live several thousands of years, getting much of their energy from photosynthetic cells living in their tissue.